Cheaper by the Dozen (2022 film): Plot

-The Bakers are a blended family that began with Paul Baker and his wife Kate who together had daughters Ella and Harley.
-They had friends who died in a car accident causing them to take in their godson Haresh.
-Kate eventually divorced Paul, but they remained friends with Kate acting as an occasional, though slightly inattentive, babysitter.
+The Bakers, a blended family, began with Paul and Kate Baker, who had daughters Ella and Harley.
+After their friends died in a car accident, they took in their godson, Haresh.
+Kate eventually divorced Paul, but they stayed friends, with Kate occasionally babysitting.

-Zoey married football player Dominic "Dom" Clayton and had daughter Deja and son DJ.
-Due to Dom's celebrity life, Zoey divorced him and took custody of the kids.
-Paul met Zoey after she visited his small restaurant and suggested that he make the entire menu breakfast themed all day.
-The two eventually got married, expanded the restaurant, renamed it Baker's Breakfast and had two sets of twins: Luca and Luna, and Bronx and Bailey.
+Zoey married football player Dominic "Dom" Clayton and had two children, Deja and DJ.
+However, due to Dom's celebrity lifestyle, Zoey divorced him, gaining custody.
+She met Paul at his restaurant and suggested making the menu breakfast-themed all day.
+They married, expanded the restaurant into Baker's Breakfast, and had two sets of twins: Luca and Luna, and Bronx and Bailey.

-Dom continues to be active in Deja and DJ's lives which slightly intimidates Paul as he was rarely there to begin with.
-While Deja prepares for her basketball scholarship to the University of Southern California, DJ feels that he connects with Paul more than Dom and would rather speak with him.
-Paul gets a meeting with a large company to expand his restaurant.
-He succeeds and has his famous sauce sold on shelves.
-He decides to use the money to move the family and their dogs Bark Obama and Joe Bitin' from Los Angeles to Calabasas, in a bigger house in a gated community.
+Dom remains involved in Deja and DJ's lives, intimidating Paul, who was rarely present.
+As Deja prepares for her USC basketball scholarship, DJ feels a stronger connection with Paul than Dom.
+Paul secures a meeting with a major company to expand his restaurant and successfully gets his famous sauce on store shelves.
+He uses the earnings to move the family and their dogs, Bark Obama and Joe Bitin', from Los Angeles to a bigger house in Calabasas, in a gated community.

-Upon arrival, Zoey begins to feel the effects of racial profiling, especially after meeting her neighbor Anne.
-Paul suddenly gets a call informing him that his sister Rachel has checked into rehab, forcing him to take in his nephew Seth, who has had a habit of being a thief.
-Seth bonds with Haresh when he discovers that he is being picked on at the new school because of his ethnicity and teaches him to defend himself while making monster spray for his younger cousins.
-While not being used a lot on the Calabasa Hornets basketball team, Deja begins seeing a boy named Chris and sneaks out of the house to see him.
+Zoey feels the effects of racial profiling after meeting her neighbor, Anne.
+Paul receives a call that his sister Rachel is in rehab, so he takes in his nephew Seth, whom Ella and Harley label a criminal.
+Seth bonds with Haresh, who is bullied for his ethnicity, teaching him self-defense while making monster spray for his cousins.
+Deja, rarely used on the Calabasa Hornets basketball team, sneaks out to see her new boyfriend Chris.